openai/evals/evals/elsuite/make_me_say/readme.md

 ## Contribution Statement

 Eval design, implementation, and results evaluation were primarily conducted by Dane Sherburn, adapted from a similar methodology shared by Mary Phuong, Vika Krakovna, Ramana Kumar, Seb Farquhar and the rest of their team at Google DeepMind.
 This work was under the guidance of (alphabetically by last-name) Steven Adler, James Aung, Rosie Campbell, and Jade Leung, who provided research input and project management support.
-Lennart Finke implemented the v1, under the supervision of Dane Sherburn.
+Lennart Finke, with guidance from Dane Sherburn, implemented the v1.